wrjlewis/notion-search-alfred-workflow/README.md

 - `isNavigableOnly`: Defaults to True.
 Setting to false allows you to search objects within a page, ie notion objects that cannot be found through the left hand side navigation pane.
 - `useDesktopClient`: Defaults to False.
 Determines whether to open Notion links in the desktop client rather than the web app.
 - `enableIcons`: Defaults to True.
 This toggles support for Notion icons to be shown natively in Alfred search results, for a better design/UX experience.
 Custom Notion icons are downloaded on demand.
+- `showRecentlyViewedPages`: Defaults to True.
+This toggle determines if recently viewed pages should be shown when there is no query provided by the user and the user id is present in the supplied cookie (user id is needed for the api call to show recently viewed pages).

 ## Obtaining your workflow variables